geminialpha/geminiman/README.md

 # geminiman
-i'm great learner, willing to know everything
+i'm the great learner, willing to know everything